DevSrijit/Clear-Discord-Bot/README.md

 npm start
 ```

-## Enjoy using your Discord Registration Count Bot!
+## I hope this helps you keep track of the registrations at your event !
+Happy hacking.